-To the best of your knowledge, please provide the following information.
+To the best of your knowledge, please provide the following information:

-1. Current site name (if different from proposed name)

-- 2. General site description - 3.
-Site Location Please use common place names, latitude/longitude, and geographic references to identify the site - 4.
-Site Boundaries Provide a written description of the intended boundaries and scope of the proposed area. (i.e. intertidal area, subtidal area, depth contour, etc.) - a.
-All proposals must include a map of proposed site boundaries - 5.
+- 1. Current site name (if different from proposed name).\ - 2.
+General site description. - 3.
+Site Location Please use common place names, latitude/longitude, and geographic references to identify the site.\ - 4.
+Site Boundaries Provide a written description of the intended boundaries and scope of the proposed area (e.g. intertidal area, subtidal area, depth contour, etc.). - a.
+All proposals must include a map of proposed site boundaries\ - 5.
 Site access information - a.
-How is this site commonly accessed? - 6.
-Which of the following does this proposal nominating?
-1) site designation addition, 2) site designation deletion, 3) site designation amendment. - a.
-Must be a management/designation alteration, addition, or removal listed by the Rocky Shores Management Strategy. - 7.
+How is this site commonly accessed?\ - 6.
+Which of the following actions does this proposal present?
+1) site designation addition, 2) site designation deletion, 3) site designation amendment. - 7.
 If proposing an addition or alteration to a site designation, what type of rocky habitat designation are you proposing?
 1) Marine Research Area, 2) Marine Garden (Education Area), 3) Marine Conservation Area. - 8.
-Current site management and authorities28 - a.
-What is your understanding of current management at this site? - Include current site ownership, management authorities, and other key stakeholders
+Current site management and authorities - a.
+What is your understanding of current management at this site? - Include current site ownership, management authorities, and other key stakeholders\